 Exactly who attached the term “evangelist” to the technology industry is a matter of debate, but many trace it to the early days of Apple’s Macintosh division.
 Venture capitalist Guy Kawasaki, who was one of the role’s early practitioners, once said his job was “to protect and preserve the Macintosh cult by doing whatever I had to do.”

 Whatever technology is involved, the evangelist’s mission is to influence the adoption of specific technologies, platforms and tools.
 By educating, enabling and exciting users and customers about a company’s products and services, they work to turn audiences into advocates within their own communities.
 For people who want to combine a love of technology and programming with communications skills and a lot of personal contact, evangelism offers opportunities for a dynamic and impactful career.

 The best evangelists are passionate about the products they represent.
 A technical evangelist working at Apple, for example, may spend their time advocating for the iPad, while someone working for the digital insights company Heap would focus on the company’s analytics platform and data tools.

 To be effective, evangelists must be excellent communicators, able to converse with a range of people, from platform developers to end users.
 They should be comfortable with public speaking, as well as making media appearances on podcasts or television programs.
 While evangelists themselves say there’s no one clearly defined path into the role, many companies look for background in business development, technology and communications.
 Project management skills help, too.

 The tech business is facing increasing demands from both businesses and consumers, so matching the right candidate to the right job is critical.
 When you understand the demands of a role and the skills needed to make it work, you’ll develop a clearer picture of the candidate you’re looking for.

 Need help finding tech talent with the right attributes for your business?
-Findem can help.
-To learn more, request a demo today.
+Check out this 5 tips for recruiting software engineers.